Museums in Michigan Offer a World of Learning Right in Your Backyard

 There are 470 MAP destinations right now, and that means there is truly something for everyone in your family.
 And, each year it gets better.
-Just this year, 38 new places were added to the MAP.

 The MAP website is a great resource to use to find places to explore.
 It is set up for you to type in your home city, local library, how far you want to travel, and then you can check any specific destinations you are looking for.
 Once you hit enter, a list and map will display your possible adventures.

 Here are five simple tips to remember before you check out a pass:

 Patrons may check out one MAP pass per library card every 7 days.

 When you print out a MAP pass, you have 7 days from the date it was reserved to use it.

 Please note that if you choose to print your MAP pass on a library printer, you may be charged the regular fee that is assessed by the library for printing.